 The paths in our Valley Gardens are easy to traverse; they are quite level and wide.
 There are many benches – 126 in the Valley Gardens alone –to provide a comfortable place to sit and rest or just time to relax and gaze around the gardens.

 The paths are covered with a ground granite composition that becomes quite hard in dry weather; however, after days of heavy rain it may soften a bit.
 We advise disabled visitors to check weather reports or contact us after heavy rains before coming to visit the gardens.

 For the safety and convenience of visitors who may use a wheelchair or other assistive device, we will post this icon in the Gibbs Gardens News area on our home page when the paths may be too wet or spongy to traverse easily in a wheelchair.

 The Manor House Gardens are not wheelchair accessible due to steps in several places.
 Wheelchairs are not for rent at the gardens.

 For an added bonus, make sure you hold on to your Gibbs Gardens one-day ticket.
 If you enjoy your visit to the Gardens and are already thinking about coming back, we have a great value for you.
 You can turn in your one-day ticket on the day of your visit for credit toward a 4-Season Membership.
 That’s right – unlimited access to visit Gibbs Gardens during regular hours.
 Come for an hour, an afternoon or an entire day -- whenever you get the urge.

-4-Season Membership fees are $50 for individuals, $100 for couples and $50 per person for families.
+4-Season Membership fees are $60 for individuals, $120 for couples and $60 per person for families, children $30 per person.
 Admission fees are subject to state and local sales tax.
 There is no charge for parking.

 Come to the Gardens for an hour, afternoon or entire day any time you get the urge.
 The Gardens change every three weeks with new flowers coming into bloom.
 (See our beautiful, printable bloom calendar in this section.)